PrinceJ18/FocusForge/README.md

 ## 🗄️ Database Schema

-FocusForge uses **9 Supabase tables**, all protected by Row-Level Security:
+FocusForge uses **9 Supabase tables**, all are protected by Row-Level Security:

 | Table | Purpose |
 |-------|---------|